Skip to main content

 Plastic and Reconstructive Surgery · 2026PMID: 41843910

-A prospective series using bilateral pedicled, innervated vastus lateralis musculo-fascial flaps recreated rectus abdominis vectors in Prune Belly Syndrome; EMG and motor testing confirmed active contraction, improved core function, and symptom reduction related to low intra-abdominal pressure.
+A prospective series describes bilateral pedicled, innervated vastus lateralis musculo-fascial flap transfers to recreate rectus abdominis vectors in Prune Belly Syndrome.
+Objective EMG and motor testing confirmed active contraction, improved core function, and reduced symptoms linked to inadequate intra-abdominal pressure (eg, constipation, respiratory infections).

-Impact: First reproducible dynamic reanimation of the anterior abdominal wall in this rare disorder with objective functional endpoints—shifting reconstructive goals from contour to physiology.
+Impact: Presents the first reproducible dynamic reanimation of the anterior abdominal wall in a rare congenital disorder with objective functional endpoints, shifting reconstructive goals from contour to physiology.

-Clinical Implications: Offers a function-first surgical option potentially restoring cough, defecation, and posture; requires multidisciplinary planning, donor-site risk mitigation, and standardized rehabilitation.
+Clinical Implications: Provides a function-first surgical option for PBS that may restore cough, defecation, and postural control; adoption will require multidisciplinary planning, attention to donor-site morbidity, and standardized rehabilitation protocols.

 Key Findings